Sujanabhandari/estate/README.md

 ## Debugging
 ### PDB
-To run pdb just run `docker exec RCE-ODOO`.
+To run pdb just run `docker exec TEST-ODOO`.
 Here put either container name or id.

 ### Visual Studio Code
 If you are using Visual Studio Code you will be able to debug following this steps